johandahlberg/piper/README.md

 	    </RunFolder>
     </Project>

-This is the file you should assign to the `PIPELINE_SETUP_XML` variable to in the workflow scripts.

-The `createSetupXml.sh` script will look for a file in each run folder named `report.xml` or `report.tsv`.
-The `report.xml` file should have the standard format used at the SNP&SEQ Technology platform, the tsv file format is provided to make it easier for project which have not been sequenced at the SNP&SEQ Technology platform to use Piper.
-This is a simple tab separated file which should look like the following example:

-	#SampleName	Lane	ReadLibrary	FlowcellId
-	MyFirstSample	1	FirstLib	9767892AVF
-	MyFirstSample   2	SecondLib	9767892AVF
-	MySecondSample	1	SomeOtherLib	9767892AVF
+**Running non-interactively**
+Run `setupFileCreator` without any arguments.
+This will show you the list of parameters that you need to set.
+This option is supplied to make it easier to automize the setup and run process of Piper for continuous large scale projects.

 Running
 -------

-Pick the workflow that you want to run, e.g. haloplex.
-Then initiate it (by simply running it, or if you do not have access to node where you can continually run a JVM by using `sbatch` to send it to a node) accoding to the examples below.
+Pick the workflow (they are located in the Piper directory under `workflows`) that you want to run, e.g. haloplex.
+Then initiate it (by simply running it, or if you do not have access to a node where you can continually run a JVM by using `sbatch` to send it to a node) accoding to the examples below.

 Note that all workflows are by default setup to be run with the human_g1k_v37.fasta reference, and associated annotations.
-This means that if you need some other reference, you will have to set it up manually by configuring the "Run Template" part of the workflow script (and depending somewhat on the use case, make changes to the qscripts themself).
+This means that if you need some other reference, you will have to set it up manually by configuring the workflow script (and depending somewhat on the use case, make changes to the qscripts themself).

 It's also worth mentioning that all the scripts have a optional `alignments_only` flag which can be set if you are only interested in running the aligments.
 This is useful what you are working on a project where data is added over time, but you want to create the aligments as data comes in, and then join across the sequencing runs and continue with the downstream analysis.